Premier League transfer deadline: Key things you need to know ahead of deadline day

 Eddie Howe’s side have made numerous key additions to their squad this summer and are still looking to be active in the market right up to deadline day.

-The clock is ticking for the Magpies to complete the rest of their transfer business before the window shuts next week however.
+The clock is ticking for the Magpies to complete the rest of their transfer business before the window shuts on Thursday.

 Here, we take you through all the key details ahead of the last week of the 2022 summer transfer window: